When AppSec Implementation is Lightweight

 Eliminating deployment and maintenance hurdles at scale

-Despite promising fast value, modern AppSec platforms often demand lengthy, high-friction onboarding.
-Teams are left managing alert noise, continuous configuration debt and fractured integrations.
-This friction stems from flawed implementation models, whether layered on top of the technology or baked into it, shaping how these platforms are adopted and operated.
+Lightweight doesn’t mean fewer setup steps, it means faster clarity by default, runtime-driven prioritization and less operational drag.
+Yet despite promises of fast value, other AppSec platforms often demand lengthy onboarding, burying teams in alert noise and configuration debt.
+This friction stems from flawed implementation models layered on top of the technology or baked into it, shaping how platforms are adopted and operated.

 The uncomfortable Truth About AppSec Onboarding